RackunSec/dps/README.md

 The following keyboard shortcuts are available,
 * CTRL+A - move the cursor to the beginning of the line
 * CTRL+P - enter the previous command into the temrinal
-* CTRL+C - exit the shell gracefully
+* CTRL+C - exit the current subprocess gracefully
 * CTRL+R - search history
 * Up and Down arrows - flip through command history
 ### Built-In Commands